top of page

 Where is Historic South Downtown?

 Seattle!
 HSD is south of the current downtown, comprised of two mixed-use neighborhoods.
-Pioneer Square runs along the waterfront while the stadium is to our south and the C-ID to our east.
-Both neighborhoods home a mix of historic and commercial buildings with residential apartments above.
+Pioneer Square runs along the waterfront while the stadium is to our south.
+The CID is east of 4th Ave S all the way to Rainier Ave, and Yesler Ave south to I-90.
+Both neighborhoods house a mix of historic and commercial buildings with residential apartments above.

 What do you do?